-St Michael's Playgroup opened in the 1987.
-It is managed by a committee of parents and operates from the St John's Ambulance Hall in Finedon, Northamptonshire.
-The playgroup is open five days a week during school term times.
-Sessions are from 9am to 3pm.
+Ladybird Play and Toddler Group was registered in 2004 and is managed by a committee of parents of children who attend the group.
+It operates from the Salvation Army Hall in the village of Impington, on the outskirts of Cambridge, Cambridgeshire.
+The group is open three days a week, Tuesday, Thursday and Friday during school term times.
+Sessions are from 9am to 12pm.
 All children have access to an enclosed outdoor play area.

-A maximum of 24 children may attend the playgroup at any one time and there are currently 56 children on roll who are within the Early Years Foundation Stage.
-The playgroup is registered on the Early Years Register.
+A maximum of 30 children may attend the group at any one time and there are currently 41 children on roll who are within the Early Years Foundation Stage.
+The group is registered on the Early Years Register.
 Children come from the local area.
-The playgroup currently supports a small number of children who have English as an additional language.
+The group supports a small number of children who have English as an additional language.

-The playgroup employs six staff, five of whom hold appropriate early years qualifications.
+The group employs six staff, four of whom hold appropriate early years qualifications and one is working towards a qualification.